Proof-theoretic dilator and intermediate pointclasses: Genedendrons

 Let us fix a $\Pi^0_1$ formula $P(X,x)$ defining a monotone operator whose fixpoint is $\HJ(\emptyset)$.
 That is, if we let $\Phi(X) = \{x\in\bbN \mid P(X,x)\}$, and define $I_\Phi^\alpha(X) = \bigcup_{\beta<\alpha} \Phi(I_\Phi^\beta(X))$, then $\HJ(\emptyset)$ is the characteristic function for $I_\Phi^{\omega_1^\CK}(\emptyset)$.

-Now let us consider a variant of the inductive logic $T$ (cf. \cite[\S 11.3]{Girard1982Logical2}) The language $\calL$ of $T$ comprises the language of \emph{first order arithmetic} $\{0,S,+,\cdot,\le\}$ typed by $\bbN$, plus a new type $\Ord$ and a binary relation $\le^\Ord$, a binary relation $I_\Phi$ of type $\Ord\times\bbN$, and a unary relation $\overline{I}_\Phi$ of type $\bbN$.
+Now let us consider a variant of the inductive logic $T$, which is a variant of Girard's one \cite[\S 11.3]{Girard1982Logical2}.
+The language $\calL$ of $T$ comprises the language of \emph{first order arithmetic} $\{0,S,+,\cdot,\le\}$ of type $\bbN$, plus a new type $\Ord$ and a binary relation $\le^\Ord$, a binary relation $I_\Phi$ of type $\Ord\times\bbN$, and a unary relation $\overline{I}_\Phi$ of type $\bbN$.
 For an ordinal $\alpha$, the axioms and the rules for $T[\alpha]$ are the rules of $\sfbeta$-logic plus the following, \begin{enumerate} \item The axioms and rules for $\omega$-logic, that is,

 Here $t,u$ are $\bbN$-terms.

 \item The rules for the `operator iteration' $I_{\Phi}$: